To speak to a specialist cancer nurse,

 High grade lymphomas grow more quickly.
 They usually cause symptoms and will need immediate treatment.
 The most common ones include:

-To find out more about low-grade non-Hodgkin lymphoma download this booklet: Understanding high-grade non-Hodgkin lymphoma (pdf, 2.46MB)
+To find out more about high-grade non-Hodgkin lymphoma download this booklet: Understanding high-grade non-Hodgkin lymphoma (pdf, 2.46MB)

 Non-Hodgkin lymphoma affects both men and women.
 About 600 people were diagnosed with it in Ireland in 2009.